Kali (demon): Progeny

 Despite his prosperity, Svarocis was unhappy in his life and could hear the ducks and deer talking about him behind his back.
 One day he went hunting and took aim at a boar, but a deer came through the clearing and asked to be shot in its place.
 When he enquired why, the deer told him that she was really the goddess of the forest and wished to marry Svarocisa.
 So he embraced the deer and she turned into a beautiful woman.
 Together, they had a son named Dyutiman, who later became the Svarocisa Manu.

 One source states, "Kali's wife Alakshmi and her sons who supervise evil also came from Kshirasagara [the ocean of milk]."
 Alakshmi is the elderly twin sister of the Goddess Lakshmi, the consort of Vishnu.
 Since the Kalki Purana states his wife Durukti is his sister, Alakshmi would be a second wife because she is not directly related to him.

 There are a number of connections and similarities between Kali and Alakshmi.
-First and foremost, Alakshmi's sister is the consort of Lord Vishnu, who sent his Kalki avatar to earth to defeat Kali.
+First and foremost, Alakshmi's sister is the consort of Vishnu, who sent his Kalki avatar to earth to defeat Kali.
 Second, legends say she was born either from the churning of the ocean of milk, the poison from Vasuki (who helped churn the ocean) or the back of Prajapati.
-As previously mentioned, Kali is said to have been born from the halahala poison created from churning the ocean or from a lineage created from Lord Brahma’s back.
+As previously mentioned, Kali is said to have been born from the halahala poison created from churning the ocean or from a lineage created from Brahma’s back.
 Third, Alakshmi takes the form of an owl.
 Kali's emblem on his war flag is of an owl.
 Fourth, whenever Alakshmi enters a house, families fight and turn on one another.
 The presence of Kali and his family on earth causes mankind to fight and turn on one another.
 Finally, Alakshmi is said to ride a donkey.
 Kali also rides a donkey in the Kalki Purana.